What Is Peruvian Cocaine?

-Peruvian consumption of cocaine is low just 2.4% but Peru’s love affair with coca is more than 5,000 years old.
+Peruvian cocaine consumption is low just 2.4% but Peru’s love affair with coca is more than 5,000 years old.
 The leaf that is used to make the drug is also a sacred part of the Andean religious tradition, and many Peruvians use it as a coffee substitute or traditional medicine.

+Peruvian cocaine production is very important to the Peruvians.
 Like normal cocaine coming from Columbia, Mexico, and other South American countries, Peruvian cocaine is produced in Peru and, is considered to be very pure and potent, hence the reason for its high demand.
 It is sometimes used as a recreational drug by some health units.

+Peruvian cocaine vs crack cocaine: there is no match for these two.
 If you base your ideas on what you see in movies and television, it is a fine, bright white powder similar to baby powder, that is sold in small Ziploc baggies.
 In real life, it comes in many more variations than you might expect.
 An overdose or bad consumption of this Peruvian cocaine drug may lead to serious Psychoactive effects

-Most people are not familiar with the way cheap Peruvian cocaine smells and, this makes it hard for many people to identify cocaine in general and Peruvian cocaine in particular when they see it.
+Most people are not familiar with the way cheap Peruvian cocaine smells and, this makes it hard for many people to identify pure cocaine in general and Peruvian flake cocaine in particular when they see it.

 Peruvian Cocaine Production Is Alarming in Peru And Bolivia.

 President Donald Trump’s government is alarmed at the rates of Peruvian cocaine production in the two countries of Peru and Bolivia.
-While he is working with the Peruvian government to address the problem, Bolivia is not in conformity with President Donald Trump’s approach
+While he is working with the Peruvian government to address the problem, Bolivia is not in conformity with President Donald Trump’s approach.

 The international fight against cocaine trafficking in general and Peruvian cocaine particularly continues to go poorly in South America’s Andean region.
-New figures released this month by the United States show that Peru and Bolivia have stalled, if not taken steps backward, in their attempts to reduce cocaine production within their borders
+New figures released this month by the United States show that Peru and Bolivia have stalled, if not taken steps backward, in their attempts to reduce cocaine production within their borders.

 The annual U.S. survey of Peru and Bolivia created in 1989, aims to estimate cocaine production in these countries.
 Most of the cocaine ends up moving across borders and around the globe as part of the drug business.
 Such a dark network of operations makes it difficult to come up with accurate estimates for Peruvian cocaine production in Peru.

-Peruvian Cocaine moves east from there into Brazil or Bolivia, taking advantage of the thick, mountainous Amazon jungle to remain undetected.
+Peruvian Cocaine moves east from there into Brazil and Bolivia, taking advantage of the thick, mountainous Amazon jungle to remain undetected.
 Thousands of trafficking routes weave across these border areas.

 President Donald Trump’s officials work closely with Peru on Peruvian cocaine eradication efforts, while at the same time creating alternative development programs for Peruvian farmers.
 The countries are also working together on improving police training and domestic drug restraint programs.

-Why Has Peru become The World’s Number 1 Cocaine Producer?
+Why Has Peru Become The World’s Number 1 Cocaine Producer?

 1: Eradication efforts in Colombia

 It is a classic example of the famous balloon effect; squeeze one part of the balloon, the air pushes to another part of it.
 Colombia had been ground zero for Washington’s war on drugs.

-The strategy is also something of a public relations nightmare, as it hits the weakest part of the cocaine chain, the coca farmer, who is lucky to make $1,000 producing the same coca base that becomes the kilo of cocaine worth at least $30,000 when it hits the mainland US.
+Colombian cocaine production has fallen drastically because of this strategy.
+This strategy is also something of a public relations nightmare, as it hits the weakest part of the cocaine chain, the coca farmer, who is lucky to make $1,000 producing the same coca base that becomes the kilo of cocaine worth at least $30,000 when it hits the mainland US.

 2: Lack of Coherent government strategy

 Peru’s Shining Path now counts on less than 500 fighters and is mainly restricted to one area, the Apurimac, Ene and Mantaro River Valleys, known as the VRAEM, which is just one of 14 major coca-growing areas of Peru.

-Peru’s coca growers, therefore, operate autonomously, and their crop levels have surged mostly because of the government’s lack of an integrated anti-cocaine strategy.
+Peruvian coca growers, therefore, operate autonomously, and their crop levels have surged mostly because of the government’s lack of an integrated anti-cocaine strategy.
 This strategy should include three pillars: alternative development, control of supply, prevention, and treatment.

 This counts as one of the key reasons for Peru’s rise in cocaine production in recent years.
 Peru has some inherent weaknesses that also make it vulnerable to wholesale macro-economic shifts of the type that have made it the number one producer of cocaine in the world again.
 One is that of corruption.

 Ex-president Garcia, who was president twice has been accused of selling presidential pardons to drug traffickers at $150,000 a pop at the end of his second administration during which at least 400 hundred convicted drug traffickers received pardons.

 4: New criminal actors